w3f/polkadot-wiki/docs/learn/learn-transactions.md

 ### Vested Transfers

-{{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} may have a lock to account for vesting funds.
+DOT may have a lock to account for vesting funds.
 Like other types of [locks](./learn-account-balances.md#locks), these funds cannot be transferred but can be used in other parts of the protocol such as voting in governance or being staked as a validator or nominator.

 Vesting funds are on a release schedule that unlocks a constant number of tokens at each block (**linear vesting**) or the full amount after a specific block number (**cliff vesting**).
 In all